wireapp/wire-account/README.md

 ### Translations

-To update & fetch translations a file 'keys/crowdin.yaml' containing the crowdin api key is needed.
+To update & fetch translations a file 'keys/crowdin.yaml' containing the crowdin API key is needed.
 For pulling and pushing translations use:

 ```bash
 yarn translate